actions/actions-runner-controller/README.md

 > This feature requires controller version => [v0.19.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.19.0)

 `Scheduled Overrides` allows you to configure HorizontalRunnerAutoscaler so that its Spec gets updated only during a certain period of time.

-usually, this feature is used for following scenarios:
+This feature is usually used for following scenarios:

-- You want to pay for your infrastructure cost running runners only in business hours
+- You want to reduce your infrastructure costs by scaling your Kubernetes nodes down outside of business hours
-- You want to prepare for scheduled spikes in workloads
+- You want to scale for scheduled spikes in workloads

 For the first scenario, you might consider configuration like the below: